 - It is possible to use other prepositions combinations than what is listed above.

-- Note that buscar and pedir don’t need prepositions, students tend to use por or para as a translation from the English verbs ‘to look for’ and ‘to ask for’.
+- Note that buscar and pedir don’t need prepositions, but they are there because students tend to use por or para as a translation from the English verbs ‘to look for’ and ‘to ask for’.

 How to use these Spanish verbs and prepositions in a sentence